kegi/sequence-listener/README.md

 ### Listening sequence

 An event of type `keyboardSequence` is dispatched on the element who received the input.
-It could be a form input (you have to enabled it) or the document body itself.
+It could be a form input (*if enabled*) or the document body itself.

 #### Javascript
 ```js